 Cambridge Open Studios 2018, Saturday and Sunday, September 29th and 30th.
 Noon to 6 PM.
-Paintings for sale in a group space inside the CambridgeSide Galleria Mall.
+I will have a kiosk with paintings and mixed media work for sale on the second floor of the CambridgeSide (Galleria) Mall.
+Near Sears and across from Old Navy.
 Lots of parking available.
 Take the Green Line or buses to Lechmere.
 I will be doing an ongoing demonstration of acrylic painting throughout the weekend.
 Special additional gifts with purchase!

 “Self-Leadership” (for sale in 100 Part in 100 Days Series) won a Governor’s Citation in recognition of being chosen for a juried exhibition sponsored by the Massachusetts Office on Disability.
 The Breaking Barriers exhibit (November 14-24) in the Mass.
 State House is available online at www.mass.gov/mod/art.
 Governor Charles D. Baker’s citation reads: “Your artwork helps raise awareness of how people with disabilities overcome barriers and stigma.”